Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 I'm planning in either having a career related to Software Development or Artificial Intelligence.

 Throughout highschool I took almost all of the Computer Science related classes, including Computer Science 1-3, 2 being AP Computer Science, Video Game Programming 1-2, and Mobile Application Development.
-I also made a mod for the game ROUNDS that has over 66 thousand downloads.
+I also made a mod for the game ROUNDS that has over 85,000 downloads.

 I'm looking to build my network and generally get job experience.
 I'm currently wanting a job as soon as possible for Spring 2024.